usnistgov/feasst/dev/README.rst

 * Refactor arguments so that they can be checked for usage (especially in Trials)
 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
 * See if there is a performance difference for const_cast pointer to constant Reference.
 If not, remove const pntrs.
-* Transition from WL to TM
 * Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT
 * Speed up RNG by maintaining int_distribution like dis_double
 * Document utils lj, spce, rpm in tutorials
-* Cell list uses slow wrap method
 * Add a FAQ for common compile errors: "no known conversion from brace-enclosed initializer list to const argtype&" often means that a parameter was not converted to a string.
-* Make a CONTRIBUTING that describes how to make a pull request
 * Make a CachedRandom and CachedPotential for prefetch and avoid if statements that could slow down serial simulations.
 * remove tutorial/fh.py
 * Tuner->Tune